natebosch/natebosch.github.io/_drafts/dart-builds-how-did-we-get-here.md

 Builders so that end users don't need to do manual work.
 Most Builders can be enabled automatically based on dependencies and the Builder configuration is expressive enough to automatically determine things like the order of work.
+Builder authors can also decide default options for dev and release mode, so all it takes to enable `dart2js` compilation is `--release`!

 ### Better